KitLavis/stage-left-merch/README.md

 ### SEO

 An important feature of any online business in 2024 is search engine optimisation (SEO), as you can't sell products to people if they don't seem.
 Therefore a number of items were added to improve StageLeft's "online rating".
 The simplest and most obvious of these aspects are the keywords in the meta tags within the head element of the base HTML template.
 As well as these keywords, everything written at the top of a page, within header tags, or within strong tags had thought put in to them so as not to waste the oppurtunity to improve the site's SEO.
 A furhter aspect of SEO are the sitemap and robots files.
-The sitemap.xml file is a list of all the pages of the site that can be accessed without logging in, while the robots.txt file tells search engine crawlers where they can't crawl.
+The sitemap.xml file is a list of all the pages of the site that can be accessed without logging in that search engine's can crawl, while the robots.txt file tells search engine crawlers where they can't crawl.
 Although the robots.txt file tells search engines where not to go, the presence of the file itself gives the page a higher rating as it is acknowledging that search engines can crawl your site in the first place.
 Finally, any external link or any secure link (i.e. the checkout link) has a value of 'noopener' and/or 'nofollow' assigned to the 'rel' attribute.

 ### Promo